So, you’ve just returned home from an amazing holiday and you're starting to feel the travel buzz slipping away.

-If it does, read on to spot the signs and learn how to kick the post-travel blues!
+Read on to spot the warning signs and learn how to kick the Post-Travel Blues!

 What are Post-Travel Blues (PTB)?

-At Fast Cover we characterise PTB by feeling sad about being home and craving being somewhere, anywhere else – especially on another continent!
+At Fast Cover we characterise PTB by feeling generally sad about being home, mixed with cravings of being somewhere, anywhere else.